plopez01/proBrws/README.md

 ## Browser Usage
 The browser is really simple, you just have a textbox where you can type the adress of the page.

 You can open a local .pml file by writing `file://` followed by the path to the `.pml`.
 Or you can connect to a WebServer by specifying it's host.
 The host can be ethier an `IP` or `localhost`.

 ## WebServer Usage
-To use the webserver you just have to put your `index.pml` file in the same folder as the server.\n It's important it's name is exactly **index.pml** or it won't load.
+To use the webserver you just have to put your `index.pml` file in the same folder as the server.
+It's important it's name is exactly **index.pml** or it won't load.
 Images need to be specified inside the `img` folder.

 ## Targeted features are: